lxgr-linux/xfce4-sysinfo/README.md

 # xfce4-sysinfo

-This piece of software should improve the use of the xfce desktopenvoirement in Arch Linux, Manjaro and Debian(-based)(I may expand this to other distros)
+This piece of software should improve the use of the xfce desktopenvoirement in Arch Linux, Manjaro and Debian(-based), Fedora(I may expand this to other distros)

 # dependencies

 This script needs gktdialog, bash, zenity, xfce4-session, pacman, egrep, awk, hostname and hostnamectl.

 # installation

 Run the install.sh script with root previliges.

 # usage

 sysinfo -option <br>
 Options:<br>
       -s|--start        : Starts xfce4-sysinfo<br>
       -a|--about        : Displays about-dialog<br>
       -v|--version      : Displays version<br>